 Privacy innovations will need to keep pace.
 CleverType and other leading developers are working on advanced encryption and on-device processing that keeps your data private while still enabling these smart features.

-There are ethical considerations too.
-As smart replies become more capable, we'll need to think about disclosure (should people know when they're talking to an AI-assisted human?) and authenticity (what does it mean when our communications are increasingly AI-generated?).
+There are ethical considerations gaining traction.
+As smart replies become more capable, we're having important conversations about disclosure (should people know when they're talking to an AI-assisted human?) and authenticity (what does it mean when our communications are increasingly AI-generated?).
+Some platforms are experimenting with subtle indicators that show when AI assistance was used, though this remains controversial.

-The workplace implications are significant as well.
-Some forward-thinking companies are already developing communication policies around AI assistance.
-As one HR director told me, "We want the efficiency of AI without losing the human connection that builds strong teams."
+The workplace implications are significant.
+Many forward-thinking companies have developed communication policies around AI assistance.
+As one HR director at a Fortune 500 company told me, "We want the efficiency of AI without losing the human connection that builds strong teams.
+Our policy encourages AI for routine communications but requires human-written messages for sensitive topics, performance reviews, and relationship-building."

 Choosing the right AI keyboard with smart replies isn't one-size-fits-all.
 Your perfect keyboard depends on how you communicate, what devices you use, and what matters most to you.
 I've tested dozens of options, and here's what I've learned about finding your ideal match.